 We didn’t do that on our first few trips.
 Instead, we filled up the fresh water tank at home.
 We drove with a full fresh water tank to the camping area.
 Later we learned there was a nearby RV dump station with free drinking water.
 Now we fill up there to stay within our safe weight limits and avoid hauling excess water weight.

 Trailers come with a variety of water tank sizes.
 My trailer has a relatively large 43 gallon fresh water tank.
 For our family of four, that’s plenty of water for four days of cooking and drinking.
 But it’s not enough for bathing.
 If me and my wife take short showers one morning out of our, we can last 2.5 days with our tanks.
 With more dry camping experience you can learn the best ways to conserve water.
 I expand on this topic in my article about how many gallons of water an RV can usually hold.

 Common Newbie Mistakes to Avoid

-When you get home, LEAVE THE RV PACKED!
-I like buying extras of all the cooking and other supplies to leave in the RV.
-This makes it MUCH more fun to get home and just walk inside and be done.
-No need to go through two hours of cleanup.
-Just bring in your dirty clothes and perishable food and you’re ready to watch some Saturday night college football.
+I always buy extra cooking and camping supplies to leave in the RV.
+This makes it more fun to get home.
+There’s no need to endure hours of cleanup.
+Just bring in your dirty clothes and perishable food.
+Then you’re practically ready to go for your next trailer camping trip!

 Hope you found this post helpful.
 If you did, you’ll also like my post on 15 things I had to buy after getting a new camper.